skienzmatishun/rippreport/content/p/reading-in-the-rain/index.md

 - thomas-gallion
 authors:
 - admin
-alttags: An open book sheltered by an umbrella, symbolizing reading as protection from corruption and deceptive narratives in politics
+alttags: A black and white line drawing of an open book resting on the handle of a black umbrella
 related_articles:
 - slug: slap-in-the-face
   title: SLAP IN THE FACE